 Whilst at Annfield Plain Junior School all children will have experience in the following areas in English: speaking and listening, reading, writing, grammar spelling and punctuation, as well as handwriting.
 Children are encouraged to communicate their ideas through writing and speaking which includes: drama, performance, creative writing, poetry and prose.
 Children’s work is celebrated both in school through display and out of school on the school website, through publications and competitions.

 Pupils in all classes also read a class novel each term, which includes both classic novels and novels with specific links to cross-curricular work.
-Following end of term assessments in May, all classes spend a creative literacy fortnight exploring and producing work around a book e.g. “Holes”, “Kenny & The Dragon”, “The Iron Man”, “The Ice-Cream Mystery”.
+In June, all classes spend a creative literacy fortnight exploring and producing work around a book e.g. “Holes”, “Kenny & The Dragon”, “The Iron Man”, “The Ice-Cream Mystery”.
 Each term the whole school delivers work through an “Enjoy & Achieve” week where they all read the same book/texts, enjoy visitors (storyteller, magician, illustrator/author, drama teacher), produce writing, take part in maths and science challenges.
-In 2015-16 the weeks were superheroes, magic and the Olympics.
-In 2016-16 they are world adventures, fantasy worlds and inventions.
+In 2017-18 the themes are Friendships, Dreams and Our Village.

 Speaking and listening is delivered through Philosophy for Children (P4C).
-This is delivered initially through discrete lessons and also through cross-curricular themes.
-All staff are trained in delivering P4C which provides consistency across the key stage.
+This is delivered initially through discrete lessons and also through cross-curricular themes in other subjects e.g. R.E., life skills etc. All staff are trained in delivering P4C which provides consistency across the key stage.
 De Bono’s Six Thinking Hats are also used to aid pupil’s ability to explain their thinking.
 Speaking and listening progress is assessed annually through teacher assessment.
-For pupils needing additional social and communication support the intervention “Social Skills” is used.
+For pupils needing additional social and communication support, the intervention “Social Skills” is used.

 Writing involves the teaching of fiction and non-fiction genres.
 Varied resources are used: interactive whiteboard materials such as Smart Literacy, on-line scheme Wordsmith (Pearson), on line resources such as websites, current affairs programme “Newsround” and children’s newspaper “First News”, poetry textbooks.
 Publishing for an audience is an essential part of writing, with pupils writing for a purpose e.g. to share through displays, competitions, on the school website, in the community newsletter “Annfield Appletree”, in whole school publications such as the “When I Grow Up…Project”.
 Writing is assessed termly through joint moderation of pupil’s independent work in books.
 Pupils needing additional support in writing take part in Read, Write Inc and Freshstart interventions.
 More able writers in Years 4, 5 and 6 take part in a weekly additional writing lesson with an English specialist teacher.

 Grammar, punctuation and spelling are taught, where possible, through writing and reading.
-There are times discrete lessons may be appropriate.
+There are times discrete lessons may be appropriate and we use a variety of resources, including the No Nonsense Spelling scheme.
 Assessment is through a termly assessment test to track progress.
 Phonics and spelling rules are taught, dependent upon ability.
-Spellings and spelling rules are taught 3 times a week in school.
-Pupils are encouraged to learn spellings at home and spelling lists are sent out annually but returned to school each half term, in order that pupils can receive house points for learning them at home.
+Spellings and spelling rules are taught three times a week in school.
+Pupils are encouraged to learn spellings at home and spelling lists are sent out each term.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.